ibm-cloud-docs/apps/tutorials/tutorial_byoc_kube.md

   - `docker build`
   - `docker run -e "SECRET=no" -e "NOT_SECRET=yes" -p 80:8080 {docker_image_name}`

-* Then, visit your URL, such as `http://localhost/springboothelloworld/sayhello`.
-Press `Ctrl+C` to stop the Docker run.
+* Then, go to your URL, such as `http://localhost/springboothelloworld/sayhello`.
+Press the Ctrl+C keys to stop the Docker run.

-## Optional.
-Adding resources to your app
+## Adding resources to your app (optional)
 {: #add_resources}

 Add a service resource to your application and {{site.data.keyword.cloud_notm}} creates the service for you.
 The provisioning process can be different for different types of services.
 For example, a database service creates a database, and a push notification service for mobile applications generates configuration information. {{site.data.keyword.cloud_notm}} provides the resources of a service to your application by using a service instance.
 A service instance can be shared across web applications.

 This process provisions a service instance, creates a resource key (credentials), and binds it to your app.
 For more information, see [Adding a service to your app](/docs/apps/reqnsi.html).

-### Copying service credentials to your environment

-After you add a service resource to your app, note that the credentials for that service are displayed in the **Credentials** box.
-You must copy the credentials to your deployment environment.

-For more information about copying credentials to your environment, see [Adding credentials to your Kubernetes environment](/docs/apps/creds_kube.html).
+After you add a service resource to your app, you must copy the credentials for the service to your deployment environment.
+For more information, see [Adding credentials to your Kubernetes environment](/docs/apps/creds_kube.html).

-## Preparing your app for deployment by using a DevOps toolchain
+## Preparing your app for deployment
 {: #connect_toolchain}

 In this step, you attach a DevOps toolchain to the application and configure it to be deployed to a Kubernetes cluster that is hosted in the {{site.data.keyword.cloud_notm}} Kubernetes service.